luiscape/data-for-frog/README.md

 All of them are compressed within a ZIP file (data.zip).
 The data is also available as a SQLite database (db.sqlite).

+[The files above contain data only for the focus countries (Colombia, Yemen, and Kenya).
+All value data is available in the table `value_all` table.]

 Description of Files
 --------------------